karlronsaria/PsTool/doc/wish.md

 # wish

+- Demand
+  - [ ] a cmdlet that imports on-demand scripts requested by a local json file

 - ``Qualify-Object``
   - [ ] consider renaming to "``Query-Object``"
   - [ ] index would narrow the results of other queries